sblancov/horserace/README.md

 ## Contributing

-* Use flake8 as a style code guide,
+* Take a look at makefile, there are useful commands.

 ## Installation

+### Dependencies

 This application needs python 3.5 or greater currently.

+Dependencies are listed in Pipfile.

 ### From Source Code